NexPlayer/Android-SDK/Synchronization-Feature-android.md

 ## Things to consider

-- You should make sure suggestedPresentationDelay ispresent in DASH manifest otherwise synchronisation won't work.
+- You should make sure suggestedPresentationDelay is present in DASH manifest otherwise synchronisation won't work.
 - For HLS, you should set ```SET_PRESENTATION_DELAY``` property as mentioned above.